BlueMustache/base65536gen/README.md

 [Base64](https://en.wikipedia.org/wiki/Base64) is used to encode arbitrary binary data as "plain" text using a small, extremely safe repertoire of 64 (well, 65) characters.
 Base64 remains highly suitable to text systems where the range of characters available is very small -- i.e., anything still constrained to plain ASCII.
 Base64 encodes 6 bits, or 3/4 of an octet, per character.

-However, now that Unicode is king of the world, the range of characters which can be considered "safe" in this way is significantly larger in many situations.
+However, now that Unicode rules the world, the range of characters which can be considered "safe" in this way is significantly larger in many situations.
 Base65536 applies the same basic principle to a carefully-chosen repertoire of 65,536 (well, 65,792) Unicode code points, encoding 16 bits, or 2 octets, per character.

 The purpose of `base65536gen` is to generate these safe characters.